cfengine/documentation/reference/components/cf-runagent.markdown

 ### hosts

-**Description**: List of host or IP addresses to attempt connection with
+**Description:** List of host or IP addresses to attempt connection with

 The complete list of contactable hosts.
 The values may be either